 The core safety problem that all view-based consensus protocols need to solve is the risk of an agreement violation when one primary causes some parties to commit $X$, but some later primary misses this event and causes other parties to commit to $Y \neq X$.

-1. The primary broadcasts its value via a recoverable broadcast protocol that guarantees that if some party commits to the primary’s value $X$ in view $v$, then there is sufficient evidence to recover the pair $(v,X)$ in a later view.
+1. The primary runs a recoverable-broadcast protocol that guarantees that if some party commits to the primary’s value $X$ in view $v$, then there is sufficient evidence to recover the pair $(v,X)$ in a later view.
+Sufficient evidence here is write-quorum set $W$ of size $n-f$ that holds $(v,X)$.

-3. In more detail, the primary uses a recover max protocol that may recover multiple pairs $(v_1, X_1),\dots,(v_k, X_k)$ and returns the pair $(v^\star, X^\star)$ that has the highest view ($\forall i, v^\star \geq v_i$).
+3. The primary may recover different pairs $(v_1, X_1),\dots,(v_k, X_k)$.
+So it runs a uses a recover max protocol that returns the pair $(v^\star, X^\star)$ that has the highest view ($\forall i, v^\star \geq v_i$).
 By adopting the value associated with the highest view we can guarantee that the new primary will adopt a value that was committed by a previous primary.

 In this post we decompose Paxos into an outer view-based protocol and two inner protocols: recoverable broadcast and recover max.